 If you have super-user access on the rsnapshot server, you can just copy the files from the snapshot root (eg: /.snapshots/daily.0/server/directory/file).
-The daily backups will be more recent than the weeklys, and the weekly more recent than the monthlys, etc. Your system administrator may have set up a read-only copy of the snapshot root (eg: with read-only NFS or read-only Samba), as suggested in the HOWTO.
+The daily backups will be more recent than the weeklys, and the weekly more recent than the monthlys, etc. Your system administrator may have set up a read-only copy of the snapshot root (eg: with read-only NFS or read-only Samba).
 If so, it is better (safer and possibly more convenient) to copy files from this read-only copy of the snapshot root.

 I have a snapshot root or backup point with a space (or other special character) in it and this is not working at all with rsnapshot 1.3.1.
 Why?